Hope for the best, but plan for the worst. Start an emergency fund and you won’t be caught off guard by the unexpected.

 If you’re someone who can claw back expenses when an emergency happens, you may not need to save as much as someone who can’t compromise their lifestyle when things don’t go as planned.
 Be realistic about what you’ll need to get through a job loss, illness or other emergency.
 Underestimating your lifestyle requirements could leave you feeling the pinch in the case of an emergency.

-No matter who you are, six months’ to a year’s expenses is a big pile of money.
+No matter who you are, six months to a year’s worth of expenses is a big pile of money.
 If you’re just getting started, it can feel downright overwhelming.
 Don’t get discouraged – break your goal down into a set of smaller goals.
 Start with a goal of $500.
 When you reach that goal, give yourself a pat on the back, and then set your sights on your next goal - $1,000, maybe?
 Keep that up and you’ll have a nice emergency fund set up in no time.

 You can take some pressure off your emergency fund by budgeting for exceptional, but routine, expenses.
 While an unexpected surgery for your dog or cat may be an emergency expense, the costs that come with regular vet visits shouldn’t be.
 Routine maintenance on your car can be expensive, but it’s also to be expected.
 Your emergency fund will grow faster if you don’t need to tap into it for expenses like these.